riot/riot.github.io/api.md

 </my-component>
 ```

-<aside class="note note--warning">:warning: beware that the use of global variables in your components might compromise their server side rendering and it's highly not recommended.</aside>
+<aside class="note note--warning">:warning: Beware that the use of global variables in your components might compromise their server-side rendering and it's highly not recommended.</aside>

 ### Create/Destroy